polterguy/phosphorusfive/core/p5.exp/README.md

   src:UPDATED!
 ```

-After evaluation of the above Hyperlisp, the result would look like this
+After evaluation of the above Hyperlambda, the result would look like this

 ```
 _data